- Qualifications:

 - East of England Housing Quality Action Group, Design Adviser, 2005-2009

-He is a member of the Design Review panels at A&DS (Architecture and Design Scotland), DSE (Design South East), Brighton and Hove and Otterpool Park in Kent.
-He is also an Academician at the Academy of Urbanism, an elected member of the Art Workers Guild and a Fellow of the Royal Society of Arts.
+Stephen is currently a Visiting Professor at the University of Sheffield and an Honorary Professor at the University of Dundee.
+He has previously taught at the Universities of Brighton, Kent and Cardiff.
+He is a member of Design South East and Architecture and Design Scotland (A+DS) and is also a contributor to Design Review Panels in Essex, Dunsfold Park, Folkestone and Hythe.
+Stephen is also an Academician at the Academy of Urbanism, an elected member of the Art Workers Guild and a Fellow of the Royal Society of Arts.